TimBogevich/1C_Expenses/README.md

 # 1C_Expenses
-Epenses from 1C to DWH
+Expenses from 1C to DWH
 This code loads expenses from 1C for last N days to MS SQL

 Python 2.7, Windows